 Any full-time matriculated student may elect to take one pass/fail course each semester (excluding Summer Session) to a maximum of eight courses towards graduation.
-Unless students have already satisfied with a graded course(s) all the requirements - as listed in the degree audit area of their CAPP report - they may not take any of the following courses pass/fail: courses in their major, minor or auxiliary courses for the major; courses in the college core or the common business requirements or the business core.
-For instance, a student may take a CDS course pass/fail only if he or she has already received a passing grade in two previous CDS courses.
-Certain Certificate Programs do not allow students to take required courses under this option.
+Unless students have already satisfied with a graded course(s) all the requirements - as listed in the degree audit area of their CAPP report - they may not take any of the following courses pass/fail: courses in their major, minor, concentration or auxiliary courses for the major; courses in the college core or the common business requirements or the business core.
+Certain

+Certificate Programs do not allow students to take required courses under this option.
 Students should check with the Director of the Certificate Program.

 Courses offered only on a pass/fail basis do not count as part of the eight course pass/fail limit.
 See School offices for lists of courses mandated as pass/fail.